adrienjoly/cours-nodejs/04-valid/index.md

 Étapes à effectuer dans le répertoire de l'exercice précédent:

-1. Installez ESLint à l'aide de la commande `$ npx eslint --init`
+1. Installez ESLint à l'aide de la commande `$ npx eslint --init`, en choisissant les options suivantes:

+  - How would you like to use ESLint? **To check syntax and find problems**
+  - What type of modules does your project use? **CommonJS (require/exports)**
+  - Which framework does your project use? **None of these**
+  - Does your project use TypeScript? **No**
+  - Where does your code run? **Node**
+  - What format do you want your config file to be in? **JavaScript**
+  - Would you like to install them now with npm? **Yes**

-2. Exécutez ESLint sur vos fichiers JS (`$ npx eslint *.js`) puis appliquez 2 ou 3 modifications suggérées pour améliorer votre code
+2. Exécutez ESLint sur vos fichiers JS (`$ npx eslint *.js`) puis appliquez les modifications suggérées pour améliorer votre code.

+  > Si ESLint ne suggère aucune modification dans votre code, causez volontairement un problème: utilisez un `=` au lieu de l'opérateur d'égalité `===` employé dans une des conditions `if` de `server.js`, sauvegardez puis relancez la commande.

 3. Installez Prettier: `$ npm install --save-dev prettier`

-4. Demandez à Prettier de lister les lignes qui mériteraient d'être mises en forme: `$ npx prettier --check *.js`
+4. Demandez à Prettier de lister les lignes qui mériteraient d'être mises en forme: `$ npx prettier server.js | diff server.js -`

 5. Demandez à Prettier de mettre en forme (reformater) vos fichiers JS: `$ npx prettier --write *.js`